 Revenue from sale of travel services represents net revenue earned via commissions and fees, and also includes any commission payable by suppliers after completion of the transaction.
-Commission and fees from the sale of travel services is recognised when a travel booking is received and travel documents are issued.
-Commission payable by suppliers includes PDC's, which is recognised upon receipt, the point at which it can be reliably measured, and it is probable that future economic benefits will flow to the entity.
+Commission and fees from the sale of travel services are recognised when a travel booking is received and travel documents are issued.
+Commission payable by suppliers includes PDC's, which is recognised upon receipt or confirmed commissionable by supplier, the point at which it can be reliably measured, and it is probable that future economic benefits will flow to the entity.

-Revenue relating to volume incentives (override revenue) is recognised at the amount receivable when annual targets are likely to be achieved.
+Revenue relating to volume incentives (override revenue) are recognised at the amount receivable when annual targets are likely to be achieved.

-Rental income

-Rental income is recognised when the right to receive revenue is established.
+- Rental income Rental income is recognised when the right to receive revenue is established. - Interest revenue

-Interest revenue